Home Maintenance Checklist: Seasonal and Monthly To-Dos

 Reverse ceiling fans

 You can keep your rooms cooler in the summer by switching the ceiling fans so they rotate counterclockwise.
-In doing so, the cool air will be pushed downward, creating a cool breeze.
+This forces cool air downward, creating a cool breeze.

 Check for bugs, rodents, and other pests

 Summertime is the perfect time for bugs, rodents, and other pests to cause some trouble.
-Usually small problems like a trail of ants or a couple of mice in the cupboard are easy enough to get rid of and clean up after.
-However if you have a raccoon problem or a termite infestation, that’s when you’ll need to call in the pros.
+Usually, minor problems like a trail of ants or a couple of mice in the cupboard are easy enough to get rid of and clean up after.
+However, if you have a raccoon problem or a termite infestation, that’s when you’ll need to call in the pros.
+A pest inspection is especially important when you’re planning to sell your home and attract more buyers.

 Inspect the foundation